Intonation

 3. The part in brackets in "The mastermind (as the police call him) has never been caught." will usually be:

-3. spoken more slowly in a lower tone
+3. spoken in a higher tone more slowly

 4. If I say "Good morning" with a rise on 'mor' and a fall on 'ning' I will usually sound: